comboshreddies/kubectl-line/README.md

 One can't easily get dump of all objects, on all clusters within all kubeconfig files.
 And if you don't wan't all of objects, you can easily filter out those you are focused on.

+I access to more than few dozens of kubernetes clusters, and sometimes I would like to check layout of some object on all clusters.

-With this tool pipe approach you can for example dump all cluster/context objects from all kubeconfig files
+With this tool pipe approach you can, for example, dump all cluster/context objects from all kubeconfig files
 ``` bash
 _ kc-inject ~/.kube/config ~/.kube/account1 ~/.kube/account2 ~/.kube/region-eu | \
 _ config get-contexts | \